Swing Riots

-The Swing Riots were a widespread uprising in 1830 by agricultural workers in southern and eastern England in protest of agricultural mechanisation and harsh working conditions.
-It began with the destruction of threshing machines in the Elham Valley area of East Kent in the summer of 1830 and by early December had spread through the whole of southern England and East Anglia.
+The Swing Riots were a widespread uprising in 1830 by agricultural workers in Southern England and Eastern England in protest of agricultural mechanisation and harsh working conditions.
+The riots began with the destruction of threshing machines in the Elham Valley area of East Kent in the summer of 1830 and by early December had spread through the whole of southern England and East Anglia.
+It was to be the largest movement of social unrest in 19th-century England.

-The first threshing machine was destroyed on Saturday night, 28 August 1830, and by the third week of October, more than 100 threshing machines had been destroyed in East Kent.
 As well as attacking the popularly-hated threshing machines, which displaced workers, the protesters rioted over low wages and required tithes by destroying workhouses and tithe barns associated with their oppression.
 They also burned ricks and maimed cows.

 The rioters directed their anger at the three targets identified as causing their misery: the tithe system, requiring payments to support the established Anglican Church; the Poor Law guardians, who were thought to abuse their power over the poor; and the rich tenant farmers, who had been progressively lowering workers' wages and introduced agricultural machinery.
 If captured, the protesters faced charges of arson, robbery, riot, machine-breaking and assault.
 Those convicted faced imprisonment, transportation and possibly execution.

 The Swing Riots had many immediate causes.
 The historian J. F. C. Harrison believed that they were overwhelmingly the result of the progressive impoverishment and dispossession of the English agricultural workforce over the previous fifty years leading up to 1830.
 In Parliament, Lord Carnarvon had said that the English labourers were reduced to a plight more abject than that of any race in Europe, with their employers no longer able to feed and employ them.
 A 2020 study found that the presence of threshing machines caused greater rioting and that the severity of the riots was lowest in areas with abundant employment alternatives and the highest in areas with few alternative employment opportunities.

+Name and etymology

-The name "Swing Riots" was derived from Captain Swing, the fictitious name often signed to the threatening letters sent to farmers, magistrates, parsons and others.
-He was regarded as the mythical figurehead of the movement. ('Swing' was apparently a reference to the swinging stick of the flail used in hand threshing.)
-The Swing letters were first mentioned by The Times newspaper on 21 October 1830.
+The name "Swing Riots" was derived from Captain Swing, the name attributed to the fictitious, mythical figurehead of the movement.
+The name was often used to sign threatening letters sent to farmers, magistrates, parsons and others.
+These were first mentioned by The Times on 21 October 1830.

+'Swing' was apparently a reference to the swinging stick of the flail used in hand threshing.